-This is an excerpt from Dynamic Human Anatomy 2nd Edition PDF With Web Study Guide by William C. Whiting.
+This is an excerpt from Dynamic Human Anatomy 2nd Edition With Web Study Guide.

 The control of even the simplest joint movement typically requires the cooperative action of several muscles working together as a single unit.
 This cooperative action is called muscle synergy.
 Synergistic muscles work together, but other muscles with opposite functions may work against a particular movement.
 The overall, or net, effect of all muscles acting at a joint determines the ultimate mechanical effect, or movement.

 Several concepts of muscle function are important for understanding how muscles cooperate and compete to control movement: agonists, neutralization, stabilization, antagonists, and coactivation.

 - Agonists.
 Muscles that actively produce or control a single joint movement or maintain a single joint position are called agonists.
 In most movements, several muscles act together as agonists, with some playing a greater role than others.

 - Neutralization.
 Muscles often perform more than one movement function at a given joint.
 At the ankle complex, for example, a muscle might act as both a plantar flexor and invertor (e.g., tibialis posterior).
 To produce pure plantar flexion, another muscle whose action produces plantar flexion and eversion (e.g., peroneus longus) would also need to be involved.
 The eversion action of the second muscle would cancel out, or neutralize, the inversion action of the first muscle.
 This process of canceling out an unwanted secondary movement is called neutralization.